-This document describes the Connection Service v2.0, which is one of a suite of services that make up the Network Service Interface (NSI).
+This document describes the Connection Service v2.1, which is one of a suite of services that make up the Network Service Interface (NSI).

-The NSI is a web-service based API that operates between a requester software agent and a provider software agent.
+The NSI is a web-service based protocol that operates between a requester software agent and a provider software agent.
 The full suite of NSI services allows an application or network provider to request and manage circuit service instances.
-Apart from the Connection Service these include the Topology Service and the Discovery Service.
+Apart from the Connection Service, this includes the Document Distribution Service, which allows NSI documents such as the NSI Topology and the NSA Description to be shared among participating NSI agents.
 The complete set of NSI services is described in the Network Services Framework v2.0.